juice-shop/pwning-juice-shop/appendix/solutions.md

 10. If your request successfully bumped into the infinite loop protection, the challenge is marked as solved.

-### :warning: Reset the password of Bjoern's internal account via the Forgot Password mechanism
+### Reset the password of Bjoern's internal account via the Forgot Password mechanism

 1. Trying to find out who "Bjoern" might be should quickly lead you to the OWASP Juice Shop project leader and author of this ebook
 2. Visit https://www.facebook.com/bjoern.kimminich to immediately learn
    that he is from the town of _Uetersen_ in Germany
-3. Visit https://gist.github.com/9045923 to find the source code of a game Bjoern wrote in 1995 (when he was a teenager) to learn his phone number area code of _04122_ which belongs to Uetersen.
+3. Visit https://gist.github.com/9045923 to find the source code of a (truly amazing) game Bjoern wrote in Turbo Pascal in 1995 (when he was a teenager) to learn his phone number area code of _04122_ which belongs to Uetersen.
 This is sufficient proof that you in fact are on the right track
 4. http://www.geopostcodes.com/Uetersen will tell you that Uetersen has ZIP code _25436_
 5. Visit http://localhost:3000/#/forgot-password and provide
-   `bjoern.kimminich@googlemail.com` as your _Email_
+   `bjoern@juice-sh.op` as your _Email_
 6. In the subsequently appearing form, provide `25436` as _Your ZIP/postal code when you were a teenager?_
 7. Type and _New Password_ and matching _Repeat New Password_ followed